AhmedYousriSobhi/aCupOfTea/programming/versionControl/README.md

 ## Meet Git
 Then comes Git, the superhero behind it all.
-Git lets you create “checkpoints” of your project (called commits) and experiment on new ideas (branches) without fear.
+Git lets you create “checkpoints” of your project (/called commits) and experiment on new ideas (/branches) without fear.
 If something doesn’t work out, you can always go back — no panic, no mess.

 It’s fast, it’s flexible, and it works right on your machine — even without an internet connection.